siamsamix/RSpice/README.md

 To try it on your browser, visit https://siamsamix.github.io/rspice.web/

-Alternatively, you can compile it and run on your desktop with the following command,
+Alternatively, you can compile it and run on your desktop with the following commands,

 ```bash
 git clone https://github.com/siamsamix/RSpice.git